jamesbuckett/ckad-questions/05-ckad-observability-maintenance.md

 <br />

 #### 05-04.
 JSONPath Question

+Concepts
+* JSONPath is a query language for JSON.
+* It allows you to select and extract data from a JSON document.

 * Create a namespace called `json-namespace`.
 * Create a pod called `json-pod` using image `nginx` in namespace `json-namespace`.
 * Obtain the `hostIP` address using `JSONPath`.